dastanozgeldi/boribay/README.md

 PosgtreSQL: log into pgadmin GUI or whatever terminal to connect to the psql shell.<br/>
 Then create the database with appropriate tables.<br/>
 MongoDB: mongo gives opportunity to setup an atlas or simply a server that saves your data in (512 mb)<br/>
 4. JDK setup.
 Skip that part if you don't want to use music features.
 Ideally, install JDK 13 and Lavalink.
-After every bot launch you have also to run these music nodes, `java -jar Lavalink.jar`<br/>
+Before every bot launch you have also to run these music nodes, `java -jar Lavalink.jar`<br/>
 5. Finishing, if everything is clear and you have no issues do `python bot.py` and you are ready to go.

 # Useful Links